Three risk patterns hiding in your compliance data

 The signal: Programs that respond faster to reporters tend to see higher report volumes over time.

-What it means: Reporters talk to each other and word of mouth travels about whether the channel is worth using.
-A reporter who files a report and hears nothing for three weeks doesn't just feel ignored. they tell someone, and that someone's likelihood of reporting just dropped.
-The correlation is real and i shows up in programs that track both metrics over multiple years.
+What it means: Reporters talk to each other.
+Word of mouth travels about whether the channel is worth using.
+A reporter who files a report and hears nothing for three weeks doesn't just feel ignored, they tell someone, and that person's likelihood of reporting drops.
+The correlation is real and it shows up in programs that track both metrics over multiple years.

-There are other variables.
-But faster response predicting higher future volume is visible when you watch both over time.
+You can see it by plotting time to first reply by quarter and comparing to next quarter's volume.
+There are other variables, but faster response predicting higher future volume is visible when you watch both over time.
+Check-back rate follows the same pattern.

 Why it matters: Most compliance leaders think of response speed as a quality metric: we handle cases well, so we respond fast.
 That's true, but speed is also a channel-health metric.
 Slow response predicts lower next-quarter volume, not because the underlying risk dropped, but because fewer people concluded reporting was worth their time.
 This reframe changes budget conversations.
 Response speed becomes a channel investment, not just a process discipline.